zapccu/Metal64/README.md

 # Metal part
-## 64 bit floating point numbers
+## 64 bit real floating point numbers

-The class f64 is used to define 64 bit floating point variables in Metal.
+The class f64 is used to define 64 bit real floating point variables in Metal.
 A 64 bit floating point number is internally stored as a float2 vector element "v" in a f64 object.

 ### Constructors